Photos date to July, 2005; scanned from 35mm prints.

 Frank Bamlet was killed suddenly in 1911 by a locomotive of the Detroit, Grand Haven & Milwaukee RR near his summer home in Oakland County "near Birmingham."
 He was allegedly thrown 200 feet and found with every bone in his body pulverized.
 Onlookers described the impact as a loud "BAM!"

 This boarded-up building on the opposite corner has since been completely renovated and occupied:

 The Bamlet Building remained successful for several decades after its namesake had perished, but by the 1970s it went into the same nosedive that the rest of Capitol Park was headed for, and by the mid-1980s it was closed for good.

 Though I only visited the Bamlet Building once, and had accessed it from the roof, in later years I noticed a weak point in the alley and told Detroitblog John that it looked doable.
-He subsequently found the first floor to have an alarm installed...and I received a moody phonecall some time later expressing dissatisfaction with the quality of my intell, haha.
+He subsequently found the first floor to have an alarm installed...and I received a somewhat moody phonecall a few hours later expressing dissatisfaction with the quality of my intell...
 Oops!

-In 2013 it was purchased by Dan Gilbert, though as far as I know serious action has yet to begin on reopening it.
+In 2013 it was purchased by Dan Gilbert.
 I did not see any serious scrapping, decay, or vandalism that occurred in here, so it should be a pretty quick renovation.

-Gaining access from the Farwell Building was pretty elementary:
+Gaining access from the Farwell Building to the Bamlet Building was pretty elementary...

 History of Detroit: A Chronicle of Its Progress, Its Industries, Its Institutions, and the People of the Fair City of the Straits, Vol. III, by Paul Leake, 1912